-Business Conduct & - Ethics Directors Senior Management Employees The New CG Manual embodies the policy that a director's office is one of trust and confidence.
+Business Conduct &

+Ethics Directors Senior Management Employees

+The New CG Manual embodies the policy that a director's office is one of trust and confidence.
 A director shall thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
 He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
-One of the express duties of a director under the New CG Manual is to conduct fair business transactions with the Company, fully disclose to the Board any interest he may have in any matter or transaction to be acted upon by the Board and recuse himself in the Board's decision-making process with respect thereto and, in general, ensure that personal interest does not cause actual or potential conflict of interest with, The conflict of interest policy of the Company is enunciated in a number of policies of the Company.
+One of the express duties of a director under the New CG Manual is to conduct fair business transactions with the Company, fully disclose to the Board any interest he may have in any matter or transaction to be acted upon by the Board and recuse himself in the Board's decision-making process with respect thereto and, in general, ensure that personal interest does not cause actual or potential conflict of interest with, or bias against, the The conflict of interest policy of the Company is enunciated in a number of policies of the Company.
 Personnel Manual The primary conflict of the interest policy of the Company is set out in the Personnel Manual.
-As a condition for employment, all incoming officers and employees are required to execute a conflict of interest undertaking that they have read the conflict of interest undertaking that they will abide by its terms.
+As a condition for employment, all incoming officers and employees are required to execute a conflict of interest undertaking that they have read the conflict of interest undertaking that they have read the conflict of interest policy and that they will abide by its terms.
 A conflict between the personal interest of the officer/employee and the interest of the Company in dealing with suppliers, customers, and all other organizations or individuals doing or seeking to do business with the Company or any of its affiliates must be avoided.
-The following cases are Employees The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well. or bias against, the interest of the Company considered to be in conflict with the or does not prejudice Company's interest, or a Board decisions. violation of trust, and must be disclosed to
+The following cases are considered to be in Employees The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well.

+interest of the Company conflict with the

+or does not prejudice Company's interest, or a

+Board decisions. violation of trust, and